 - Recurrent Neural Networks – This network architecture is a series of artificial neural networks wherein the connections between nodes make a directed graph along a temporal sequence.
 Hence, this type of network depicts temporal dynamic behaviour.

 - Symmetrically Connected Neural Networks – These are similar to recurrent neural networks with the only difference being that in Symmetrically Connected Neural Networks, the connections between units are symmetrical (they have the same weight values in both directions).
+They are constrained in nature compared to a recurrent neural network because they use energy functions.
+Symmetrically connected networks with hidden networks are called Boltzmann machines, whereas those without the hidden network are called Hopfield nets.

 The architecture of a Deep Learning model includes: